ess-dmsc/nexus-constructor/tests/UITests.md

 ## Validating Units

 Click the 'Add component' button.
-Press 'Continue' without altering the default setup.
+Press 'Continue' without changing any of the other options.
 Click the 'Choose file' button next to the 'Geometry file:' textbox.
 Open cube.stl from the repo's `~/tests` directory.
 - The 'OK' button on the 'Select Units' window will start out enabled because the default units are valid.